weitunglin/Diffusion-Assignment6-DPMSolver/README.md

 Otherwise, you will receive up to 20 points from this assignment that count toward your final grade.

 - Task 1
-  - 10 points: Achieve CD lower than 40 with both DPM-Solver-1 and DPM-Solver-2.
+  - 10 points: Achieve CD lower than 40.
-  - 5 points: Achieve CD lower than 40 only with either DPM-Solver-1 or DPM-Solver-2.
+  - 5 points: Achieve CD lower than 60.
   - 0 point: otherwise.
 - Task 2
   - 10 points: Achieve FID between **30**.